OWEN SOUND RUGBY CLUB

 Rugby Tournaments and festivals

 There is a growing number of rugby tournaments and festivals in Ontario.
-Below are the events Owen Sound Rugby participated in for the 2019 season
+Below are the events Owen Sound Rugby participated in for the 2019 season.
+Festivals are aimed at the Minor Rugby age groups (U6-U12).

 We will be looking to attend these and more in 2020